 1 cup chopped walnuts

-1/2 to 1 whole 12 oz. bag semi-sweet chocolate chips (Being a chocoholic, I prefer chocolate chips.)
+1/2 to 1 whole 12 oz. bag semi-sweet chocolate chips (optional, but I often use since I'm a chocoholic)

 Banana Bread with Chocolate Chips

 Preheat oven to 350 degrees.
 Mix together butter, sugar, and eggs.
 Sift dry ingredients together, and then combine with first mixture.
 Mixing and stirring are jobs that kids can do to help, as is blending with a hand-held mixer.
 Stir current mixture by hand, as it will be too thick for beaters.